stsun/stsun.github.io/_pages/publications.md

 Wang et al., A More Quiescent Deep Ocean under Global Warming. *submitted*.
 -->

 Shan, X., **S. Sun**, L. Wu, and M. Spall.
-Labrador Current regulates the Atlantic Meridional Overturning Circulation decline in a warming climate. *submitted*.
+Roles of the Labrador Current in the Atlantic Meridional Overturning Circulation responses to greenhouse warming. *submitted*.

 Zhang, B., M. Linz, **S. Sun**, and A. F. Thompson.
 A framework for constraining ocean mixing rates and overturning circulation from age tracer distributions. *submitted*.